-This class is approved for ten hours of CEs for social workers (NASW) and Marriage and Family Therapists in California (BBS).
+This class is approved for twelve hours of CEs for social workers (NASW) and Marriage and Family Therapists in California (BBS).
 The CE administration fee is $75.

 To receive credit for CEs, students must pay the CE fee and be present for 8 classes.